Along the river, out to the promontory, around the Tarn and up to the Crag.

 At 950 Metres (3,117 ft), Helvellyn is the third highest peak in England.
 The ascent to its summit is an exhilarating hike that takes in the expansive, breathtaking views of the surrounding Eastern fells and Lake Ullswater.

-The pinnacle itself is a great plateau, and a regal stop for a picnic.
-To give an indication of scale, this was the first British mountain to have an airplane successfully land on its summit.
+The pinnacle itself is a great plateau and a regal stop for a picnic.
+To give an indication of scale, this was the first British mountain to have an aeroplane successfully land on its summit.
 John F. Leeming and Bert Hinkler also took off again into the skies from Helvellyn on the same day in 1926.

 The site was also used as a fort over 2,000 years ago, and once you have made the ascent and seen the commanding views, it is easy to understand why.
 The valley itself was once the bottom of an ice age lake, and it is a peaceful and tranquil place to ponder the historic events that have shaped the area, both geographically and culturally.
 The vibrantly coloured rock walls at Dalt Quarry feed the imagination further, exposing slices of rich geological history like great slabs of information from the past.